Policies and Procedures

 1. Statement of Intent

-Kids’ Corner Limited will work with children, parents, and the community to ensure the safety of children and to give them the absolute best start in life.
+Kids’ Corner will work with children, parents, and the community to ensure the safety of children and to give them the absolute best start in life.

-1. Kids’ Corner Limited is committed to building a ‘culture of safety’ in which children are protected from abuse and harm in all areas of its service delivery.
+1. Kids’ Corner is committed to building a ‘culture of safety’ in which children are protected from abuse and harm in all areas of its service delivery.

-2. Kids’ Corner Limited is committed to responding promptly and appropriately to all incidents or concerns of abuse that may occur and to work with statutory agencies in accordance with the procedures that are set down in ‘What to do if you are worried a child is being abused’ (DfE 2015).
+2. Kids’ Corner is committed to responding promptly and appropriately to all incidents or concerns of abuse that may occur and to work with statutory agencies in accordance with the procedures that are set down in ‘What to do if you are worried a child is being abused’ (DfE 2015).

-3. Kids’ Corner Limited is committed to promoting awareness of safeguarding and child abuse issues throughout the training and learning programmes for adults.
+3. Kids’ Corner is committed to promoting awareness of safeguarding and child abuse issues throughout the training and learning programmes for adults.

 4. It is also committed to empowering young children, through the statutory requirements of its early year’s curriculum (Early Years Foundation Stage 2024), promoting their right to be strong, resilient, and listened to.

-5. Kids’ Corner Limited will take account of and inform policy in associated areas such as the ICT policy, E-safety policy and Bullying within the Behaviour policy.
+5. Kids’ Corner will take account of and inform policy in associated areas such as the ICT policy, E-safety policy and Bullying within the Behaviour policy.

 The three main components of this policy are: